SqrtMinusOne/sqrtminusone.github.io/content/stats.md

 ### Podcasts

-Here's an approximate amount of hours I've spent listening to podcasts in [AntennaPod](https://antennapod.org/).
+Here's the approximate number of hours I've spent listening to podcasts in [AntennaPod](https://antennapod.org/).

-It's not quite accurate: the number for 2022 is deflated because I've unsubscribed from some podcasts and it had deleted the stats; the rest of the numbers might be inflated because the include the time skipped forward as listening time.
-Also, it doesn't include podcasts I have listened through YouTube and The Economist app.
+It's not quite accurate: the number for 2022 is understated because unsubscribing from some podcasts deleted their stats; the rest of the numbers might be inflated because they include time skipped by fast-forwarding as listening time.
+It also doesn't include podcasts I've listened to via YouTube or The Economist app.
 But it will do.

 <div class="charts-wrapper">
   <canvas id="chart-podcasts-listened-by-year" role="img" aria-label="Recorded podcast listening time by year."></canvas>